← Back to Insights

 The NDPA restricts cross-border transfers to ensure Nigerian residents' data stays protected when it leaves the country.
 Three lawful mechanisms:

 Adequacy determination.
 The NDPC can certify that a receiving country has adequate data protection.
 In practice, this framework is still developing.
-Very few countries have formal NDPC adequacy decisions as of April 2026.
+The NDPC had published no formal adequacy decisions when we last checked (August 2026), and the old NDPR-era whitelist no longer has legal effect.
 Don't wait for this.

 Derogations.
 Limited exceptions: explicit consent (the person understands the transfer risks), contractual necessity, legal claims, vital interests.
 Don't rely on consent for routine transfers; getting and managing consent for every data flow to every cloud service is impractical.